Susan Silbey: Biography

 Throughout her career, while studying and working in several disciplines, Silbey has centered her research "on conducting empirical research on how law works.
 She is preoccupied with understanding what makes the law such a durable and powerful institution, more similar in its fundamental processes across its 4,000 years than any other social institution – including the family, the state, and the economy."

+Silbey's husband, Robert J. Silbey (b.1940-d.2011), was a professor of chemistry at MIT and served as the MIT Dean of Science from 2000 to 2007.

 Publications

 A more complete list of publications can be accessed on Silbey's curriculum vitae (CV) linked from her faculty page.